 Heritage and eCommerce

-Plas y Brenin (PYB) is a heritage brand that has played a pivotal role for over 60 years in developing the people that shape and teach in the outdoor sector.
-Set in the heart of Snowdonia, PYB is in a unique location offering the very best of training to other trainers and outdoor enthusiasts, from mountaineers to kayakers.
+Plas y Brenin (PYB) is a heritage brand.
+It has played a pivotal role for over 60 years in developing the people who shape and teach in the outdoor sector.
+Set in the heart of Snowdonia, PYB is in a unique location.
+It offers the very best of training to trainers and outdoor enthusiasts.
+From mountaineers to kayakers.

-The PYB course page was rather complex to create due to the rudimentary API.
-We had to navigate undescriptive labels that corresponded to specific information / data that we wanted to present on the page.
+The PYB course page was challenging because of the basic API.
+We navigated non descriptive labels.
+They correspond to specific data we wanted to present on the page.

 I built the entire website in WordPress except the internal systems housed the course pages.
 The client and I created a spreadsheet.
 It cross-references fields used in their internal systems with the new variables.
 The website’s content architecture used these variables.
 This allowed there to be a log of any future changes.
 Pretty beefy when there’s over 40 of them!

 Early on in the discovery phase, I was able to identify a flaw in the future system architecture.
 They kept their data in Wales rather than the cloud.
 This would cause problems with the performance of the website.
 Unfortunately, the client and my colleagues didn’t understand and they overlooked my advice.

 Four months later, they noticed and investigated the performance issue.
 My prediction came true.
 If they had acted upon my initial advice, it could have saved them a lot of time and money.